brettvitaz/awesomecouponapi/README.md

 $ ./docker/deploy.sh [postgres_user] [postgres_password]
 ```

+A less privileged user can be used for added security.
 The file `api/config.py` must be updated to reflect the new auth info:

 ```python
 SQLALCHEMY_DATABASE_URI = 'postgres://[postgres_user]:[postgres_password]@coupon-db:5432/'